Neeko-onTheRoad/CppProperty/README.md

 # C\# style C++ properties

 This is a simple library that makes you easy to write get/set function.
+You can use Properties by include `"CppProperty.hpp"`.
+That header file include all properties.

+Or you can use specific property by include `"Property/<PropertyName>"`.

+## Property

-## In C\#
+### In C\#

 ```cs
 using System;